 To maximize the chances of a successful fertilization the first time, your doctor may advise either you or your partner to take hormones or other medications.
-This is especially true with IVF, which is more likely to work when there are multiple eggs available.
+This is especially true with IVF treatment, which is more likely to work when there are multiple eggs available.

 Some reproductive issues -- particularly structural problems -- can be solved with reproductive surgeries.
 These procedures don't directly produce a pregnancy, but they can remove barriers to pregnancy.
 Some examples include:

 - Removing a varicocele in the man; varioceles can reduce sperm count and decrease sperm quality.